deeppavlov/DeepPavlov/deeppavlov/models/classifiers/intents/README.md

 ```
 python deep.py interactbot configs/intents/intents_dstc2.json -t <TELEGRAM_TOKEN>
 ```
-For 'interactbot' mode you should specify a Telegram bot token in `-t` parameter or in the `TELEGRAM_TOKEN` environment variable.
+For 'interactbot' mode one should specify a Telegram bot token in `-t` parameter or in the `TELEGRAM_TOKEN` environment variable.

-Now user can enter a text string and get output of two elements: the first one is an array of classes names (intents) which the string belongs to and the second one is a dictionary with probability distribution among all the considered classes (take into account that as the task is a multi-class classification then sum of probabilities is not equal to 1).
+Now user can enter a text string and get output of two elements: the first one is an array of classes names (intents) which the string belongs to, and the second one is a dictionary with probability distribution among all the considered classes (take into account that as the task is a multi-class classification then sum of probabilities is not equal to 1).

 For example,